 • Asthma is one of the leading causes of school absenteeism.
 Asthma-related illnesses cause children to miss almost 13 million school days a year.
 Children with uncontrolled asthma consistently miss more school than children with well-managed asthma.

 • Chronic absenteeism exacts a high price from children, who have difficulty making up the work they missed and keeping up with their peers, and from their parents, who must often take time off from work during these absences to care for their sick children.
-Parental loss of work contributes significant indirect costs to the nation each year in lost productivity.
+Parental loss of work contributes significant indirect costs to the nation each year in lost productivity.• In one study, kindergarten children with asthma had significantly lower school readiness skills compared to children without asthma.

 • Children with severe asthma have to repeat a grade almost three times more often than children with mild